 Purpose/Justification: This project will support the City's ability to compete for hosting sporting events as part of the LA 2028 Summer Olympics.
-Hosting any Olympic event will increase consumer awareness of the City, bolster overnight and daytime tourism, and bring visitors that may return to the City after the Olympics.
+Hosting any Compic event will increase consumer awareness of the City, bolster overnight and doytime tou.
+Am, and bring visitors that may return to the City after the Olympics.

-Cost Estimates: The individual cost of each prioritized public improvement varies based on level of difficulty, type of construction required, and market conditions through the date of the LA 2028 Summer Olympics.
+Cost Estimates: The individual cost of each prioritized public improvement varies based on level of difficulty, type of construction require and market conditions through the date of the LA 2028 Summer Olympics.